alpaca-lang/alpaca/Tour.md

 A basic example will probably help:

-    a_counting_function x =
+    let a_counting_function x =
       receive with
           "add" -> a_counting_function x + 1
         | "sub" -> a_counting_function x - 1

-    {- If a_counting_function/1 is exported from the module, the following
-     * will spawn a `pid string`, that is, a "process that can receive
-     * strings".
-Note that this is not a valid top-level entry for a module,
-     * we just want a few simple examples.
+    {- If a_counting_function/1 is exported from the module, the following will spawn a `pid string`, that is, a "process that can receive strings".
+Note that this is not a valid top-level entry for a module, we just want a few simple examples.
      -}
     let my_pid = spawn a_counting_function 0